PGComai/Credit_Risk_Analysis/README.md

 Due to the nature of moneylending, the dataset contained many more instances of low risk borrowers than high risk.
 The goal of testing different models was to compare ways of compensating for this bias, which would otherwise reduce the accuracy of the model.

+The assignment did not require the data to be scaled before model training, but I found that doing so improved the performance of most of the models.
+I show results for both scaled and unscaled data.

 ## Results

 ### Interpreting Precision and Recall